avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 * Install the SIM into board by sliding the notched-corner end of the SIM in with the Truphone logo facing outwards.

+## Cloud Account Setup
+An IoTConnect account is required to continue this guide.
+If you need to create an account, a free 2-month subscription is available.
+Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.
+* The IoTConnect CPID and Environment values will be required when provisioning the board.
+These values can be located in the IoTConnect WebUI on the Key Vault page.
+Copy these values for future use.

 ## IoTConnect Firmware
 ***Note:** This process will require a USB A to USB C cable which is **not included** in the AVR-IoT Cell Mini kit.